Application Process for SSD

 Need legal counsel?
 Talk with a Sacramento Attorney

-Applying for Social Security Disability can sometimes be confusing or frustrating, especially when you are unable to work and are in need of the benefits as soon as possible.
-The good news is that you do not have to try and navigate this entire process on your one.
-Disability Action Advocates is more than prepared to guide you through the application steps and can ensure that you fill out all the paperwork correctly, minimizing your chance of being denied.
-We have been able to save thousands of individuals time and frustration in the past and would be honored to help you do the same.
+Applying for Social Security Disability can be confusing and frustrating, especially when you are unable to work and are in need of benefits as soon as possible.
+The good news is you don’t have to navigate the process on your own.
+Disability Action Advocates is expertly prepared to guide you through the application process and can ensure that your application is complete, maximizing your chance of approval.
+We have saved thousands of individuals’ time and frustration and would be pleased to help you do the same.

 When you choose to work with our firm, you get the following benefits:

 - Insight from more than 20 years of legal experience